St Materiana's Church, Tintagel

 The Parish Church of Saint Materiana at Tintagel is a Church of England parish church in the Church of England Diocese of Truro in Cornwall, England, UK.
 It stands on the cliffs between Trevena and Tintagel Castle and is listed Grade I.

-The first church on the site was probably in the 6th century, founded as a daughter church of Minster: these are the only churches dedicated to the saint and though she is usually identified with Madryn, Princess of Gwent.
-It has also been suggested that the dedication could refer to Saint Marcellina, sister of Saint Ambrose.
+The first church on the site was probably erected in the 6th century, founded as a daughter church of Minster: these are the only churches dedicated to the saint and though she is usually identified with Madryn, Princess of Gwent, it has also been suggested that the dedication could refer to Saint Marcellina, sister of Saint Ambrose.

 Present building

 The existing church may have been created in the late 11th or early 12th century.
 Art historian Nikolaus Pevsner (writing in 1950) suggested that its Norman-era design includes some Saxon features, while the tower may be 13th or 15th century in date.
 The most significant change in its design was the restoration in 1870 by Piers St Aubyn which included a new roof.
 Later changes include moving the pipe organ (twice) and a number of new stained glass windows: many of these portray saints, including St Materiana, St George and St Piran.
 There are three modern copies of Old Master paintings, and a Roman milestone bearing the name of the Emperor Licinius (d.
 324).
 The tower has a peal of six bells, ranging in date from 1735 to 1945.
 As of 2016 an electric organ is used instead of the pipe organ.